 Day 2 in the Italian Riviera – San Fruttuoso & Portofino

-A little before lunch time we boarded our ferry and got our first look at the coastline from the sea.
-Like our ferry trips in Cinque Terre, this was definitely my favorite way to experience the region.
-The views of the coastline were outrageously beautiful.
+Just before lunchtime, we board the ferry and get our first look at the Italian Riviera coastline from the sea.
+Like our ferry trips in Cinque Terre and the private boat trip on the Amalfi Coast, this is definitely my favorite way to experience the region.

-Secluded San Fruttuoso
+Secluded San Fruttuoso Italy